righettod/toolbox-codescan/README.md

 * ❌ If a rule has its **PR rejected** then it stay permanently into this folder.
 * ✅ If a rule has its **PR merged** then it is removed from this folder as it become part of the semgrep rules registry.
 Accepted rules are keep, as backup, into the folder **[archived-rules](archived-rules)**.

-😉 The folder `/tools/semgrep-rules-righettod` represent my cutom semgrep rules registry.
+😉 The folder `/tools/semgrep-rules-righettod` represent my custom semgrep rules registry.

 ## 📦 Build